fitzgen/django-wysiwyg-forms/README.md

 ## TODO

-* Add required field management to the UI
+* Add deleting fields to the UI

 * Add choices to the UI